10 Alternative Ways to Store Toilet Paper

 Most of us just put our toilet paper on a standard spindle holder mounted with two brackets on the wall.
 However, not every home has a spindle holder in the bathroom, and not everyone wants one.
-From easy DIY solutions, to cabinets for storing TP, here are 10 suggestions for creative ways to keep the toilet paper handy.
+So why not try an alternative way to store toilet paper?
+From easy DIY solutions, to dedicated TP storage cabinets, here are 10 suggestions for creative ways to keep the toilet paper handy.

-2. Single post toilet paper holder: Just mount the toilet paper from one side — On the other hand, single-post holders involve less work (and less drilling into tile, if necessary).
+2. Single post toilet paper holder: Just mount the toilet paper from one side.
+Single-post holders involve less work (and less drilling into tile, if necessary).
 Also, guests who are too lazy to remove the spindle and replace the toilet paper may be more inclined to replace the TP if they only have to slide off the empty roll and slide on the new roll.

 3. Toilet paper pedestal: For bathrooms where it may be impractical or impossible to mount a holder on the wall, freestanding pedestal paper holders can keep the toilet paper handy.
 Some also hold magazines in addition to the toilet paper.

-4. Over-the-tank toilet paper holder: Another option for tight spaces is a toilet paper dispenser that hooks to the side of the tank.
-A word of caution: Many newer toilets have flushing handles on the side of the tank, where an over-the-tank toilet paper holder rests.
-Also, some people complain that they are not able to fully close the lids of their toilets when an over-the-tank holder is in use.
-However, if you can pair the right over-the-tank toilet paper holder with your toilet, it could save space and look great.
+4. Over-the-tank toilet paper holder: For tight spaces, try a toilet paper dispenser that hooks to the side of the tank.
+Word of caution: Many new toilets have flushing handles on the side of the tank, where an over-the-tank TP holder would normally rest.
+Also, some homeowners complain they're not able to fully close the lids of their toilets when an over-the-tank holder is in use.
+However, if you can find the right holder for your toilet, it'll save room and look great.

 6. Toilet roll canister: From designer cardboard to brushed stainless steel to woven banana leaves, you can hide toilet paper rolls from little fingers and paws, but still allow quick access.
 A design-friendly idea is to repurpose a large glass vase as a toilet paper canister.